threaming/ENCE464_FitnessMonitorV2/README.md

 ```

 In order to follow software engineering best practices in this project, you
-should minimise code repetition between both boards.
+should minimise code repetition between multiple apps.
 For example, you might
-write a common PWM duty cycle reader for both boards (since they both require
+write a common PWM duty cycle reader for multiple programs that has this
-this) that has this directory structure:
+directory structure:

     libs/
     ├── include